Groups and Permissions

 These default groups can be edited and/or removed as required.

-3. Click to add a new permission group, to edit an existing permission group, or to remove an existing permission group.
-Click to manage the members of an existing permission group.
+- Click the add (plus) icon to add a new permission group, the edit (pencil) icon to edit an existing permission group, or the delete (dustbin) icon to remove an existing permission group.
+Click manage (people) icon to manage the members of an existing permission group.

-4. Adding or editing a permission group using or will produce one of two outcomes, depending on whether LDAP Integration is being used.
+- Adding or editing a permission group will produce one of two outcomes, depending on whether LDAP Integration is being used.
 If LDAP is not being used, you will only be able to edit the group name:

-When using LDAP integration, you have the ability to add roles to permission groups, as described in Linking LDAP groups, below.
+When using LDAP integration, you have the ability to add roles to permission groups, as described in ldap, below.

-5. To add users to a group, click to the right of the group name in the Groups dialog.
+- To add users to a group, click people icon to the right of the group name in the Groups dialog.
 This will open the Manage Members dialog.

 Users can be added as members to more than one permission group, allowing for great flexibility in setting a user's permissions.

-If a user belongs to multiple groups with conflicting permissions, Granted will take precedence over Forbidden, as described below.
+If a user belongs to multiple groups with conflicting permissions, Granted will take precedence over Forbidden, as described permissionstates.

-2. In the Permissions dialog, click to the right of the name of the group you want to manage permissions for.
+- In the Permissions dialog, click edit (pencil) icon to the right of the name of the group you want to manage permissions for.

-3. The Permissions dialog shows a hierarchical list of all permissions in Matillion ETL.
-You can use the and arrows to expand and collapse the list to find the permission you want, or you can use the search field and radio buttons at the top of the dialog to search for a permission by Name, State or Expected State.
+The Permissions dialog shows a hierarchical list of all permissions in Matillion ETL.
+You can use the arrow icons to expand and collapse the list to find the permission you want, or you can use the search field and radio buttons at the top of the dialog to search for a permission by Name, State or Expected State.

 - Granted: the permission is available to members of the group and will override a "Forbidden" Expected State